drmsmith/covR/README.md

 * (6.1) pipeline_figures_analysis1.R
 * (6.2) pipeline_figures_analysis1.R
 * (6.3) pipeline_figures_analysis1.R
-  * files for rendering figures for respective analyses (described above); necessary to create a sub-directory "plots" in which to save figures rendered
+  * files for rendering figures for respective analyses (described above); it is necessary for users to create a sub-directory "plots" in which to save figures rendered

 # data
 * (7.1) outputs_analysis1/